New Pools

 We understand how overwhelming it can be to choose the right type of pool for your home.
 You want a pool that’s not only enjoyable to swim in but also easy to maintain and safe for your family.
 Over the years, we’ve seen many homeowners opt for saltwater pools as a “low-maintenance” alternative to traditional chlorine pools.
 While we have supported this choice by installing many saltwater systems, a new development in the pool industry has prompted us to revisit the conversation.

-The oxygenated pool system, now available residential homeowners, offers unique benefits that weren’t previously possible except for the very wealthy, celebrities or pro-athletes.
+The oxygenated pool system, now available for residential homeowners, offers unique benefits that weren’t previously possible except for the very wealthy, celebrities or pro-athletes.
 We’re here to help you understand all aspects of this decision, including why-now might be the right time to consider a new type of pool system.

 In this article, we will uncover the lesser-known drawbacks of saltwater pools, including a common misconception that leads many homeowners down the wrong path.
 By the end, you’ll be informed with all the information you need to make a decision.
 We understand that choosing the right pool is a significant investment, both financially and in terms of your time and energy.